x27/openscanner/uniden/bcd436hp/fw/mod/readme.md

 Each firmware builds upon the previous firmware (usually), so you get all the benefits of the past versions.

+To get the most from the latest custom firmware you must use the [CFT program](https://github.com/x27/CFT)

 ## BCD436HP V1.99.10 (based on v1.99.09)

 * Fixed error decryption Hytera BP (256 bit)